PayDock/e-commerce-woo/readme.txt

 License: GPL-3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Accept more payment methods with PowerBoard.
+Accept more payment methods with Paydock.
 Connect multiple payment gateways with a central interface to manage the transactions.

 == Description ==

-Accept more payment methods with PowerBoard.
+Accept more payment methods with Paydock.
 Connect multiple payment gateways with a central interface to manage the transactions.

-Use PowerBoard to add a payment gateway for credit cards, bank transfers, PayPal or even Buy now pay later gateways.
+Use Paydock to add a payment gateway for credit cards, bank transfers, PayPal or even Buy now pay later gateways.

 == Installation ==

-To install and configure the PowerBoard plugin, you need:
+To install and configure the Paydock plugin, you need:

 * Web Server - Nginx
 * PHP 8.1
 * MySQL version 8.0 or greater OR MariaDB 11.1
 * Support for HTTPS (SSL certificate)
 * PHP memory limit of 256MB
 * PHP Requirements (curl, gd2, mbstring, xml, json, and zip)